Mongolia–United States relations

-Mongolia–United States relations are bilateral relations between the United States and Mongolia.
+Bilateral relations between Mongolia and the United States formalized in 1987 with the establishment of diplomatic relations.
+Since then, the United States has become a key third neighbor to Mongolia, and in 2019 this relationship was upgraded to a strategic partnership.
+Ties focus on education, development assistance, and defense.

-According to a 2010 Gallup poll, Mongolians prefer the American leadership over that of China and India, with 58% expressing approval, 5% expressing disapproval, and 37% uncertain, and according to the 2012 U.S. Global Leadership Report, 44% of Mongolians approve of American leadership, with 6% disapproving, and 50% uncertain.
+According to a 2010 Gallup poll, Mongolians preferred the American leadership over that of China and India, with 58% expressing approval, 5% expressing disapproval, and 37% expressing uncertainty.
+According to the 2012 U.S. Global Leadership Report, 44% of Mongolians approved of American leadership, with 6% disapproving, and 50% being uncertain.
 Gallup's 2020 polls showed Mongolia was the top country in Asia supporting the US leadership performance.

 According to a 2017 survey, 82% of Mongolians have a favorable view of the United States (23% "strongly" and 59% "somewhat" favorable), with 10% expressing a negative view (1% "strongly" and 9% "somewhat" unfavorable).